ontech7/pokemonfight-nextjs/README.md

 A website mini-game using Next.js along with PokeAPI for fetching Pokémon data

+## Public website

+The game is available at the following url using Vercel: [Pokemon TeamFight - Vercel](https://pokemonfight-nextjs.vercel.app/home)

 ## Getting Started

 To run the development server: